What is BRVO?

 • Vision loss

 Branch retinal vein occlusion is more common in people over the age of 50.
 People with certain health problems such as high blood pressure, diabetes, glaucoma, and hardening of the arteries are at a higher risk for this eye condition.
-To help lower your risk of BVO you should exercise regularly, maintain a healthy weight, eat a low-fat diet, and be a nonsmoker.
+To help lower your risk of BRVO, you should exercise regularly, maintain a healthy weight, eat a low-fat diet, and be a nonsmoker.

-Treatment for BRVO?
+Treatment for BRVO

 Schedule a Consultation